BRENMA/autoVC/README.md

 # autoVC

-autoVC is an open-source tool that simplifies deal flow management for venture capitalists, startup enthusiasts, or anyone managing investment opportunities.
+autoVC simplifies deal flow management for venture capitalists, startup enthusiasts, or anyone managing investment opportunities.
 Forward deal blurbs to a Telegram bot, which ingests all relevant data, scrapes associated websites and pitch decks, summarizes the deal using AI, and posts it to a Notion database for easy access and review.

 ## Features